-1. Elect the eight directors named in the Proxy Statement;

-2. Approve the USANA Health Sciences, Inc. 2025 Equity Incentive Plan
+Elect the eight directors named in the Proxy Statement; Approve the USANA Health Sciences, Inc. 2025 Equity Incentive Plan 2.

-Ratify the selection of KPMG LLP as our independent registered public accounting firm for the Fiscal Year 2025:
+3. Ratify the selection of KPMG LLP as our independent registered public accounting firm for the Fiscal Year 2025;

-4. Approve, on an advisory basis, our executive compensation, as described in these proxy materials; and thereo

-5. Such other business as may properly come before the meeting or at any postponement or adjournment of Annual Meeting.
+Approve, on an advisory basis, our executive compensation, as described in these proxy materials; and Such other business as may properly come before the meeting or at any postponement or adjournment thereof.
+4. 5.

+The foregoing items of business are more fully described in the Proxy Statement accompanying this Notice of Annual Meeting.
 You are entitled to notice of, and eligible to vote at, this year's Annual Meeting if you were a shareholder of record as of the close of business on March 10, 2025.